 Unfortunately, that unwelcome outcome is highly probable and would likely postpone any further bullish catalyst for stocks that normally comes with finalizing the results.
 Meaning that new highs for the S&P 500 (SPY) will likely not come until the winner of the election is settled.

-So, we will steer clear of that topic and talk about the things we do know about.
+So, we will elide over the rest of the election topic and talk about the things that are typically more central to the investment conversation.
 That includes the recent economic data leading up to the next Fed rate decision meeting on November 7th.

 Market Outlook